Lone Mountain Cemetery: Notable burials

 Charles Cora (c.
 1810–1852) was an Italian-born gambler, who had met Belle Cora (c.
 1827–1862), a 19th-century prostitute in New Orleans.
 They moved to San Francisco together for work; and eventually (due to circumstances around a murder) Charles Cora was hung in 1852 by the San Francisco Committee of Vigilance.
 Right before the hanging, he married Bella Cora, and when he died she buried him at the Mission Dolores Cemetery.
-She was told that she couldn’t be buried next to her husband at Mission Dolores, so she disinterred Charles Cora and buried him at Calvary Cemetery; and when she died, she was buried next to him in Calvary.
+She was told that she couldn't be buried next to her husband at Mission Dolores, so she disinterred Charles Cora and buried him at Calvary Cemetery; and when she died, she was buried next to him in Calvary.
 In 1916, the San Francisco Bulletin newspaper published a serial about the Coras by Pauline Jacobson.
 As a result of the news coverage, Bella Cora and Charles Cora were disinterred from Calvary Cemetery and reburied beneath a common headstone at the Mission Dolores Cemetery.

 Notable graves in Calvary included politicians, James A. McDougall; Eugene Casserly; and Delos R. Ashley.

 Grave relocations

-Catholic Archdiocese opposed the removal of the graves because in Calvary Cemetery they were on "hallowed ground".
+The Catholic Archdiocese opposed the removal of the graves because in Calvary Cemetery they were on "hallowed ground".
 By 1937, the Catholic Archdiocese stopped fighting the removal of the buried; and some 55,000 bodies were removed with a priest in attendance and privacy screens.
 Approximately 40,000 remains at the Calvary Cemetery were moved to Holy Cross Cemetery in Colma, the project spanned many years.
 Some of the families of the Laurel Hill and Calvary Cemeteries moved their family remains at their own expense.

-The land for the Calvary Cemetery became subdivided for housing and shopping centers.
+Development

+In 1944 the land on which Calvary Cemetery sits was sold to developers and was subdivided for housing, shopping centers, and an elementary school.
+In a 1946 opinion piece Herb Caen described the development of the Anza Vista neighborhood by noting "...The naked light standards and curbstones marking future streets and avenues in the desert that was Calvary Cemetery—where the homes of the living will replace the homes of the dead..."